-It has been estimated that over the course of a day the average desk-bound employee sits for a total of 15 hours.
-This obviously includes work, but it also includes the commute, sitting for meals, and sitting while performing leisure activities.
-Over the course of a lifetime it has been estimated that these same desk-bound employees will end up sitting for upwards of 80,000 hours.
+It has been estimated that over a day, the average desk-bound employee sits for a total of 15 hours.
+This includes work, but it also includes the commute, sitting for meals, and sitting while performing leisure activities.
+Throughout a lifetime, it has been estimated that these same desk-bound employees will end up sitting for upwards of 80,000 hours.

 So what, everybody sits, and most of the people you know are fine, right?
 A popular slogan right now is that “sitting is the new smoking.”
 This is because sitting doesn’t kill anybody the first time they try it.
 On the contrary, sitting in light to moderate doses is probably one of the healthier things you could do.
 But when it becomes a habit — an overwhelming majority of your day — that is when it becomes dangerous.
 A 2011 study in the American Journal of Preventative Medicine found prolonged sitting was associated with an increased risk of 34 chronic diseases including obesity, diabetes, cancer, and cardiovascular disease.
 On a more physical level, prolonged sitting is one of the leading causes of both back and neck pain.
 Those are the two most likely reasons that you will seek out the help of an orthopedist or physical therapist.